All Episodes

 And so when Debbie McCormick and the women's curling team, and take nothing away from the men, but I don't know them personally.

-Uh they were, by the way, the women's curling team, the American women's curling team, were the first American Olympians identified because the uh uh the the competition to identify who the Olympians would be has been taking place for months, of course, and they were the first athletes to punch their ticket to Vancouver.
+They were, by the way, the women's curling team, the American women's curling team, were the first American Olympians identified because the competition to identify who the Olympians would be has been taking place for months, of course.

-So it took on a kind of a cult following in 02 and 06, and that probably will it's probably beyond cult following now.
+So it took on a kind of a cult following in 02 and 06, and that probably will, it's probably beyond cult following now.

 You can curl.